chrmod/browser-core/tests/README.md

 ## Running tests

 Use `run-targets.py` to run mozmill tests on virtual boxes.
 It will read IP addresses and OS types from the inventory.ini and execute tests.

+# Issues

+## Ubuntu

+- Disable screen saver

+## Windows

+- allow all connections for the python.exe in the firefox settings